mysticcoders/www/_posts/2010-02-10-apache-wicket-clustering-with-multiple-options.markdown

     }
 }
 </pre>
-<p>Several other IPageStore implementations available:</p>
+Several other IPageStore implementations available:\n
 <ul>
 <li><a href="http://letsgetdugg.com/2010/02/07/clustering-wicket-for-fun-and-profit/" target="_blank">Letsgetdugg - memcached implementation</a></li>
 <li><a href="http://www.mail-archive.com/users@wicket.apache.org/msg46421.html" target="_blank">Google App Engine memcached implementation</a></li>
 </ul>
-<p>Let us know if you find any others out in the wild so we can add them here.</p>
+Let us know if you find any others out in the wild so we can add them here.\n